rasmus-kirk/halo-accumulation/report/report.md

   }
 ```

-The results of the benchmarks, can be seen in the graphs below:
+The results of the benchmarks, can be seen in the subsequent graphs:

 \begin{figure}
 \centering